 Supporting the data processing needs of this work are dozens of computing scientists who specialize in developing and employing survey technologies.
 Their tasks include implementing questionnaires, extracting and formatting data, producing documentation and reports, designing security measures, creating databases, writing queries, coordinating data file interchange agreements with external sources, suppressing identifiers, creating public use files, and performing other data- or system-related actions that are essential for the success of survey data collection and dissemination.

-- Case management and control systems for survey projects, such as our Nirvana survey management system
+- Case management and control systems for survey projects, such as RTI's Survey Management System, aka Nirvana

-- Computer-assisted interviewing software and authoring systems, such as our RTI Mobile FS app, Hatteras web-interview system, and statistics Netherlands' Blaise software
+- Computer-assisted interviewing software and authoring systems, such as Voxco CATI system, RTI's Mobile FS app, Hatteras web-interview system, and statistics Netherlands' Blaise software

 - Computing support for multiple modes of data collection, including telephone, in-person interviewing, web surveys, audio computer-assisted self interviewing (ACASI), interactive voice response (IVR, or T-ACASI), and data collection with tablets, smartphones, and other handheld devices